heritai/ml_challenge_emergency_response/README.md

 *   Random Forest Regressor
 *   A foundational PyTorch Neural Network

 This module is designed for extensibility, allowing users to seamlessly integrate additional models or modify existing architectures.
-It also encompasses robust functionalities for model evaluation and selection based on validation set performance.
+It also includes robust functionalities for model evaluation and selection based on validation set performance.

 ## Evaluation Metrics

-The performance of the models is assessed using the following standard evaluation metrics:
+The models' performance is assessed using the following standard evaluation metrics:

 *   **Mean Absolute Error (MAE)**
 *   **Root Mean Squared Error (RMSE)**